Esti Hírlap: History and profile

 Esti Hírlap was first published on 24 December 1956 which was a Communist evening paper.
 Its start was a reflection of the political consolidation in Hungary.
 The paper was the successor of Esti Budapest, another evening paper, and was based in Budapest.
 Until the end of the communist regime the paper was under the control of the Hungarian Communist Party.
 During this period it covered significant events which were regarded as appropriate for the people by the Communist authorities.
 In fact, it was populist and featured short human interest articles.

 The British media company Mirror Group owned 40% of Esti Hírlap in October 1990.
 The other owners were the Hungarian News Publishing Company with the same share and the paper's editorial board with a 20% share.
-However, due to lower circulation levels the Mirror Group sold its share in 1992, and the paper was closed down in 1996.
+However, due to lower circulation levels the Mirror Group sold its share in 1992, and Esti Hírlap was renationalized.
+Under the cabinet led by Prime Minister Gyula Horn the editor-in-chief of the paper was removed from the post.
+It was closed down in 1996.